Raneemoqaily7/my---notes/firstApp.md

 In terminal run the following commands
 ```
- mkdir Python         #To create a ew Directory
+ mkdir Python         #To create a new Directory
  cd Python            #Reach your Directory
  touch first.py       #Create new file in your python Directory
  code .               #open with Vs